 So you can decide if you want to workout with a personal trainer or just go it alone and kill time with a show or movie.
 It’s great to have that option.

 Adjustable Touch Screen Display

-A first for Bowflex, the Treadmill 10 has a 10″ touch screen display, rather than the basic display offered on previous models.
+A first for Bowflex, the Treadmill 10 has a 10″ touch screen display, rather than the basic display offered on previous models and new base BXT8J.